mdancho84/mdancho84.github.io/_posts/2020-01-13-five-reasons-to-learn-h2o-machine-learning.md

 ---
 layout: post
-title: "5 Reasons to Learn H2O for High-Performance Machine Learning"
+title: "Part 5 - 5 Reasons to Learn H2O for High-Performance Machine Learning"
 date: 2020-01-13 10:30:01
 excerpt: "H2O is the scalable, open-source ML library that features AutoML.
 Here's why it's an essential library for me (and you)."
 author: "Matt Dancho"